-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. the miniprojects and learning portfolio, which required students to plan, research, evaluate the effectiveness of courses of actions, etc., enable students to apply knowledge learnt in the course and put them into practical use).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. the mini-projects and learning portfolio, which required students to plan, research, evaluate the effectiveness of courses of actions, etc., enable students to apply knowledge learnt in the course and put them into practical use).